cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

 ### Optional Edgeshark

+### Optional: Move a Carrots pod into the Radish VRF
-4. Next, to demonstrate the flexibility of Cilium's SRv6 implementation, we'll switch the carrots1 pod from the carrots VRF to the radish VRF and run a ping again:
+To demonstrate the flexibility of Cilium's SRv6 implementation, we'll switch the carrots1 pod from the carrots VRF to the radish VRF and run a ping again:

+1. Apply the CRD
    ```
    kubectl apply -f 09-carrot-to-radish.yaml
    ```

-5. Verify carrots1 is now in the radish VRF:
+2. Verify carrots1 is now in the radish VRF:
    ```
    kubectl describe pod -n veggies carrots1 | more
    ```